hane-smitter/react-spinners/README.md

 # react-loading-indicators

-A library of usable and wonderful _loading indicators_ to communicate a behind scenes progress to system users.
+A kit of wonderful _loading indicators_ to portray behind scene progress to the waiting system users.

 Built with Typescript.
-Compatible with **react version >=16.8.0**(since hooks).
+Type safety and improved DX guaranteed.

 ## A demo for your insights